probablyraging/hide-youtube-shorts/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

+**Chrome dev tools log**
+Open the Chrome dev tools window (F12) and check to see if any errors are logged in the Console tab

 **Screenshots**
 If applicable, add screenshots to help explain your problem.